trentlilley/QuickChemDraw/README.md

 # QuickChemDraw
 A quick and convenient way to draw chemical formulae when a whiteboard or pen / paper are not readily available.
 Submitted as my class project for CS 64A at foothill college.
-At this stage it isn't much more than a drawing app with a hexagonal grid to help guide the drawing of six-membered rings.

 ## Todo